jinulee-v/jinulee-v.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Jinu Lee.
 I am currently a first-year Ph.D. student in University of Illinois Urbana-Champaign.
+I am fortunate to advised by Professor [Julia Hockenmaier](https://juliahmr.cs.illinois.edu/).
 I completed my Bachelor's degree in Seoul National University where I was fortunate to work with Professor [Seung-won Hwang](https://seungwonh.github.io/).

 Current research interests
 =====
-I am interested in understanding *natural language reasoning* to develop systems that can match or surpass the performance and explainability of human experts.
+I am interested in understanding and improving **natural language reasoning** via the lens of **formal methods**.

-- Integrating NLP with symbolic systems (Logic, Compilers, Knowledge base, …)
-- Explainable / interpretable NLP training and inference
-- Automatic evaluation of intermediate states and outputs in analytical domains, leading to automatic learning
+Specific topics are:
+* Defining and obtaining symbolic representations that capture the nature of the reasoning tasks.
+* Precisely defining reasoning ability and evaluating models based on grounded metrics.
+* Improving the reasoning capability of models, from agentic systems to feedback-based learning